swetasharma/Continuous-Delivery-using-Docker-and-Ansible/README.md

 automated tests, automated creation of environments, automated deployments of releases into environments, automated monitoring

-Why Docker?How it can help supercharge your continuous delivery workflow?
+Why Docker?
+How it can help supercharge your continuous delivery workflow?
 Why choosing Docker for Continuous Delivery?
 Speed (provide us fastest way possible to create isolated, consistent and repeatable environments) Portability (abstract and immutable run time environment packaging and distribution capabilities) Automation